Laid Off? 9 Changes To Make Today

-The first financial change to make after starting your emergency budget is to cut cable and other non-essential bills.
-The average cable bill is nearly $100 per month, according to a survey by Leichtman Research Group.
-That $100 can be used more effectively in other areas of your budget.
+The first financial change to make after starting your emergency budget is to cut cable and other nonessential bills.
+The average American cable bill is nearly $217.42 per month, according to U.S. News & World Report.
+That $217.42 can be used more effectively in other areas of your budget.
 If you’re currently under contract, call your cable provider to ask to be put on the lowest-priced package possible, as you can still save a significant amount of money each month.

-Other non-essential bills to cut are gym memberships and other subscription/membership arrangements.
+Other nonessential bills to cut are gym memberships and other subscription/membership arrangements.
+See if you can get on a family or friend’s shared account for subscriptions like Hulu, where users can set up individual profiles at no additional costs.
 You might even be able to lower your energy bill by calling to ask about hardship programs.

 4. Change Transportation Methods

 Your car can be a source of significant expense.
 When you consider insurance, gas and potential parking costs, it can add up quickly.
 You’re legally required to carry some sort of auto insurance, though you do have options to reduce your cost.

 One such option is unregistering and storing your car, and reducing the insurance to a plan that will cover it against fire or theft while it’s stored.
 To be certain if you qualify for such coverage, reach out to your insurance company, as well as the department of motor vehicles to see what your state law requires.